ITfoxtec/FoxIDs/docs/update.md

 # Update
 FoxIDs is updated by updating the two test slots of the App Services FoxIDs and FoxIDs Control.
-Updates is picked up from the [master branch](https://github.com/ITfoxtec/FoxIDs) in GitHub with Kudu.
+Updates is picked up from the [main branch](https://github.com/ITfoxtec/FoxIDs) in GitHub with Kudu.

 1. Open the [Azure portal](https://portal.azure.com/) and navigate to the FoxIDs resource group.
 2. First navigate to the FoxIDs App Services test slots `foxidsxxxxxxxx/test`.